GeovaneJefferson/timemachine/README.md

 Before a backup is made, Time Machine will analize and calculate your backup device full size, free space and space needed for Time Machine's next backup.

+## Enter Time Machine
+First, open Time Machine and allow to "show in the system tray".

+Then, click on Time Machine in system tray and select "Enter Time Machine" (Remember, will only work if Time Machine has made at least one backup already.)

+Still in development...

 ## External drive connected to your PC
 Time Machine can back up to an external drive connected to a USB, HD or SSD.
 Time Machine ##WILL NOT ERASE YOUR EXTERNAL DEVICE!